-Ms. Meredith entered into a change of control agreement with the Company (the "Meredith Change of Control Agreement") on March 10, 2021.
-The Meredith Change of Control Agreement will remain in effect until the third anniversary of the date of the Meredith Change of Control Agreement or, if earlier, the first anniversary of a change of control (as defined below).
+Mr. O'Brien, Ms. Meredith and Ms. Keogh have entered into change of control agreements with the Company (the "Change of Control Agreements") on June 22, 2023, March 10, 2021 and June 22, 2023, respectively.
+The

+Change of Control Agreements will remain in effect until the third anniversary of the date of such Change of Control Agreement or, if earlier, the first anniversary of a change of control (as defined in the Change of Control Agreements).
+Ms. Meredith's Change of Control Agreement was amended on March 6, 2024 to extend the term for three years.

-Under the Meredith Change of Control Agreement, if the Bank or the Company terminates Ms. Meredith's employment at any time prior to the occurrence of a pending change of control (as defined in the Meredith Change of Control Agreement) for any reason or for no reason, or if Ms. Meredith's employment terminates due to death, the Bank will pay Ms. Meredith or her estate earned but unpaid compensation and benefits due under the terms of benefit plans and programs and compensation plans and programs (including bonuses), if any (the "Standard Entitlements").
-If Ms. Meredith's employment is terminated at any time for cause (as defined in the Meredith Change of Control Agreement) or if Ms. Meredith resigns without good reason (as defined in the Meredith Change of Control Agreement), the Bank will pay her the Standard Entitlements.
+Under the Change of Control Agreements, if the Bank or the Company terminates the officer's employment at any time prior to the occurrence of a pending change of control (as defined below) for any reason or for no reason, or if the officer's employment terminates due to death, the Bank will pay the officer or his/her estate earned but unpaid compensation and benefits due under the terms of benefit plans and programs and compensation plans and programs (including bonuses), if any (the "Standard Entitlements").
+If the officer's employment is terminated at any time for cause (as defined in the Change of Control Agreements) or if the officer resigns without good reason (as defined in the Change of Control Agreement), the Bank will pay the officer the Standard Entitlements.

-If Ms. Meredith's employment is terminated without cause or if Ms. Meredith resigns for good reason (as defined in and provided for in the Meredith Change of Control Agreement) after a change of control or a pending change of control, the Bank will pay Ms. Meredith the Standard Entitlements, and, if the termination of employment occurs not later than one (1) year after the change of control, the Company will pay an amount equal to twelve (12) months of base salary paid in a lump sum on the 60th day after termination of employment, subject to a release of claims becoming effective.
-Currently, Ms. Meredith's annual base salary is \$290,000.
+If the officer's employment is terminated without cause or if the officer resigns for good reason (as defined in and provided for in the Change of Control Agreement) after a change of control or a pending change of control, the Bank will pay the officer the Standard Entitlements, and, if the termination of employment occurs not later than one (1) year after the change of control, the Company will pay an amount equal to twelve (12) months of base salary paid in a lump sum on the 60th day after termination of employment, subject to a release of claims becoming effective.
+Currently, Mr. O'Brien's annual base salary is \$950,000, Ms. Meredith's annual base salary is \$350,000 and Ms. Keogh's annual base salary is \$325,000.

-If Ms. Meredith's employment is terminated due to disability (as defined in the Meredith Change of Control Agreement) after a change of control or a pending change of control, the Bank will pay to Ms. Meredith the Standard Entitlements, and the Company will pay base salary continuation at the annual rate in effect immediately prior to the termination of her employment during a period ending on the earliest of (i) one hundred eighty (180) days after the date of termination of her employment; (ii) the date on which long-term disability insurance benefits are first payable to her under any long-term disability insurance plan covering employees of the Bank; and (iii) the date of her death.
+If the officer's employment is terminated due to disability (as defined in the Change of Control Agreement) after a change of control or a pending change of control, the Bank will pay to the officer the Standard Entitlements, and the Company will pay base salary continuation at the annual rate in effect immediately prior to the termination of his/her employment during a period ending on the earliest of (i) one hundred eighty (180) days after the date of termination of his/her employment; (ii) the date on which long-term disability insurance benefits are first payable to him/her under any long-term disability insurance plan covering employees of the Bank; and (iii) the date of his/her death

-The Meredith Change of Control Agreement also contains customary non-solicitation, non-competition and non-disclosure provisions.
-Payments under the Meredith Change of Control Agreement are subject to restrictions of specified applicable banking regulatory requirements, as well as to the Company's Clawback Policy and any other applicable recoupment law or policy.
+The Change of Control Agreements also contains customary non-solicitation, non-competition and non-disclosure provisions.
+Payments under the Change of Control Agreements are subject to restrictions of specified applicable banking regulatory requirements, as well as to the Company's Clawback Policy and any other applicable recoupment law or policy.